Residence Hall Policies

 In the State of North Carolina, illegal gambling is classified as a Class 2 misdemeanor.
 This refers to any person or organization that operates any game of chance or any person who plays at or bets on any game of chance at which any money, property or other thing of value is bet, whether the same be in stake or not.
 If any student is found guilty of gambling on campus, they will be subject to immediate disciplinary action to include the involvement of local authorities.

 It is the responsibility of every resident and staff member to ensure the safety of our residents and the belongings of the students and the institution.
-Leaving doors propped open, letting strangers or unescorted individuals into the building compromises everyone’s safety.
+Leaving doors propped open and/or allowing strangers or unescorted individuals into the building compromises everyone’s safety.
 Residents who breach residence hall safety will face disciplinary action.
 Campus Security can be reached at 252- 406-7928 (mobile phone).
 Fire, Rescue, and Police can be reached by dialing 911.
 The non-emergency Rocky Mount Police Department number is (252) 972-1450.